BNS Covered Call Strategy

 BNS (The Bank of Nova Scotia), in the Financial Services sector, (Banks - Diversified industry), listed on NYSE.

 The Bank of Nova Scotia provides various banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean and Central America, and internationally.
-It operates in four segments: Canadian Banking, International Banking, Global Wealth Management, and Global Banking and Markets.
-The company offers financial advice and solutions, and day-to-day banking products, including debit and credit cards, chequing and saving accounts, investments, mortgages, loans, and insurance to individuals; and business banking solutions comprising lending, deposit, cash management, and trade finance solutions to small, medium, and large businesses, including automotive financing solutions to dealers and their customers.
-It also provides wealth management advice and solutions, including online brokerage, mobile investment, full-service brokerage, trust, private banking, and private investment counsel services; and retail mutual funds, exchange traded funds, liquid alternative funds, and institutional funds.
-In addition, the company offers international banking services for retail, corporate, and commercial customers; and lending and transaction, investment banking advisory, and capital markets access services to corporate customers.
-Further, it provides online, mobile, and telephone banking services.
+It operates through Canadian Banking, International Banking, Global Wealth Management, and Global Banking and Markets segments.
+The company offers financial advice and solutions, and banking products, including debit and credit cards, chequing and saving accounts, investments, mortgages, loans, and insurance to individuals; and retail automotive financing solutions.
+It also provides business banking solutions comprising lending, deposit, cash management, and trade finance solutions to small, medium, and large businesses.
+In addition, it provides wealth management advice and solutions, including online brokerage, mobile investment, full-service brokerage, trust, private banking, and private investment counsel services; and retail mutual funds, exchange traded funds, liquid alternatives, and institutional funds.
+The company was founded in 1832 and is headquartered in Toronto, Canada.

 What is a covered call on BNS?